peterwittek/ncpol2sdpa/README.rst

 Dependencies
 ============
 The implementation requires `SymPy <http://sympy.org/>`_ and `Numpy <http://www.numpy.org/>`_.
 The code is compatible with both Python 2 and 3.
-While the default CPython interpreter is sufficient for small to medium-scale problems, execution time becomes excessive for larger problems.
-The code is compatible with Pypy.
+The code is compatible with Pypy>=5.10.
 Using it yields a 10-20x speedup.
-If you use Pypy, you will need the `Pypy fork of Numpy <https://bitbucket.org/pypy/numpy/>`_.

 By default, Ncpol2sdpa does not require a solver, but then it will not be able to solve a generated relaxation either.
 Install any supported solver and it will be detected automatically.